tjarker/Telemetry/documentation/meetingnotes/meeting26_03roast.md

 ## Agenda:
  - Do we need some kind of security when transferring wirelessly?
  - Where is the excel table with the CAN devices and their id's
+ - What is the best implementation of our final product?
+PCB, stripboard, perfboard or other?